BryceHamilton/image-hub/README.md

 # Image Hub

-A RESTful API serving Images with Express, Node, AWS S3, Mongoose, and authentication with JWT <br> Deployed on Heroku, and GKE with Docker and Kubernetes
+A RESTful API serving Images with Express, Node, AWS S3, Mongoose, and authentication with JWT <br> Deployed on Heroku, and Okteto with Docker and Kubernetes

 Serving from Heroku at: https://image-hub101.herokuapp.com/images <br>
-Serving from GKE at: http://34.95.2.156/images
+Serving from Okteto at: https://image-hub-brycehamilton.cloud.okteto.net/images

 ## Usage